fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

      .

      .

 - ** If any modules are required, PowerShell will request to install (user level, no admin access required) **

 - ** If Tabular Editor 2 is not installed (or can't be), the final Governance model and report/model metadata extraction won't work - BUT the workspace metadata extraction, all backups, and the dataflow metadata extraction will still work **

 - ** For users of the commercial/enterprise Tabular Editor 3, Tabular Editor 2 is still required.
 TE3 does not have a command line interface feature **
+- ** If you see a refresh error in the Power BI Governance Model Template along the lines of "Query XXXXXX references other queries or steps, so it may not directly access a data source.
+Please rebuild this data combination", this is related to the privacy settings within Power BI Desktop.
+To resolve, go to: File -> Options and settings -> Options -> Privacy (under Global) -> change to EITHER "Combine data according to each file's Privacy Level settings" or "Always Ignore Privacy Level Settings".
+The template model file is set to ignore privacy settings for the excel files - but requires that the global privacy settings are either per file or always ignored. **

 ## Features